**CLICK HERE to download the (free) "Becoming Bold" guide that supports this post**

 Then put out a call for your own personal advocate to make herself known.

-My not so secret theory is that when we begin dismantling the power of the oppressive voices inside, we summon greater collective strength to dismantle the bullies so many of us are committed to dismantling on the outside.
+My not-so-secret theory is that when we begin dismantling the power of the oppressive voices inside, we summon greater collective strength to dismantle the bullies so many of us are committed to dismantling on the outside.

 I challenge you to expand your personal practice of boldness.

-I will be sharing more ways to deepen this exploration in the coming weeks, but, if you're curious, turn yourself toward creating a safer space inside of your heart in the next 48 hours and see what happens.
+Turn yourself toward creating a safer space inside of your heart in the next 48 hours and see what happens.
 (It might feel more expansive than you can possibly imagine).

 Don't waste another second thinking you are anything less than miraculous.